Guided outings in Tipiliuke & National Parks in Northern Patagonia

-Includes a wide range of trees belonging to the genus Nothofagus, commonly known as beech trees, which dominate the slopes of the Andean mountains and adjoin ecotone forests of Austrocedrus chilensis, Maytenus boaria and Discaria chacaya.
-The ecotone marks the transition to the steppe.
-Climate: dry summers and heavy snows during winter • Several endemisms and typical families exist in the beech tree forest: Magallanic woodpecker (Campephilus magellanicus), Southern Pigeon (Columba araucana), Southern Fire-crown (Sephanoides sephanoides), ground-dwelling birds known as tapaculos belonging to the Rhinocryptidae family, the White-crested Elaenia (Elaenia albiceps) and the endemic Austral Parakeet (Enicognathus ferrugineus).
+The forests contain a variety of species of beech trees which dominate the slopes of the Andean mountains, which are similarly dry during the summer but receive heavy snows during the winter.
+Resident birds include the Magellanic Woodpecker (Campephilus magellanicus), Southern Pigeon (Columba araucana), Southern Fire-crown (Sephanoides sephanoides), ground-dwelling birds known as tapaculos belonging to the Rhinocryptidae family, the White-crested Elaenia (Elaenia albiceps) and the Austral Parakeet (Enicognathus ferrugineus).

-Lakes, ponds, rivers or springs and wetlands of all types.
-Birding hotspots.
-Many species of ducks, grebes, coots, swans, geese, cormorants and gulls live in these habitats.
-Some examples include the Black-neckes Swan (Cygnus melanocoryphus), Ashy-headed Goose (Chloephaga poliocephala) Wren-like Rushbird (Phleocryptes melanops) and Yellow-winged Blackbird (Agelaius thilius)
+There are also various aquatic areas, covering lakes, ponds, rivers or springs and wetlands.
+These provide hotspots for spotting birdlife, including many species of ducks, grebes, coots, swans, geese, cormorants and gulls.
+Some examples include the Black-necked Swan (Cygnus melanocoryphus), Ashy-headed Goose (Chloephaga poliocephala), Wren-like Rushbird (Phleocryptes melanops) and Yellow-winged Blackbird (Agelaius thilius).

 for further info, availability and quotations